EORI vs VAT Numbers

 UK businesses importing or exporting goods must navigate two distinct identification systems: EORI numbers and VAT numbers.
 While often confused, these serve fundamentally different purposes under UK customs law and tax administration.
 EORI numbers facilitate customs clearance and border compliance, whilst VAT numbers enable tax reporting to HMRC.
 Understanding which identifier applies to your logistics operation is critical for avoiding delays, penalties, and customs complications.
 T&C Logistics works with shippers across 60+ UK cities who must comply with both requirements.

-What is EORI vs VAT Numbers?
+What is the difference between EORI and VAT numbers?

 EORI Number: Issued by HMRC under EU Regulation 952/2013 (retained in UK law), the EORI (Economic Operator Registration and Identification) is a unique 12 or 17-character code (e.g. GB123456789000) required to move goods across non-UK borders.
 It identifies your business to customs authorities.